w3c/wot-testing/events/2021.06.Online/Discovery/README.md

     - We don't need two different DNS-SD servers.
     - To do: explain this situation in the implementation report.
     - This is like testing two browsers with a single HTTP server (where HTTP is an IETF specification...)
+* "Direct" doesn't actually need testing since the "output" of the introduction phase (a URL) is provided directly

 ### Exploration mechanisms
 How a TD can be found by relying on a TD directory.